highcharts/node-export-server/README.md

 If you need to set the _height_ of the chart, it can be done in two ways:

-- Set it in the chart config under [`chart.height`](https://api.highcharts.com/highcharts/chart.height)
+- Set it in the chart config under [`chart.height`](https://api.highcharts.com/highcharts/chart.height).
-- Set it in the chart config under [`exporting.sourceHeight`](https://api.highcharts.com/highcharts/exporting.sourceHeight)
+- Set it in the chart config under [`exporting.sourceHeight`](https://api.highcharts.com/highcharts/exporting.sourceHeight).

 The latter is prefered, as it lets you set a separate sizing when exporting and when displaying the chart in your web page.

 Like previously mentioned, there are multiple ways to set and prioritize options, and the `height`, `width` and `scale` are no exceptions here.
 The priority goes like this:

-1. Options from the `export` section of the provided options (CLI, JSON, etc.)
+1. Options from the `export` section of the provided options (CLI, JSON, etc.).
-2. The `sourceHeight`, `sourceWidth` and `scale` from the `chart.exporting` section of chart's Highcharts options
+2. The `sourceHeight`, `sourceWidth` and `scale` from the `chart.exporting` section of chart's Highcharts options.
-3. The `height` and `width` from the `chart` section of chart's Highcharts options
+3. The `height` and `width` from the `chart` section of chart's Highcharts options.
-4. The `sourceHeight`, `sourceWidth` and `scale` from the `chart.exporting` section of chart's Highcharts global options, if provided
+4. The `sourceHeight`, `sourceWidth` and `scale` from the `chart.exporting` section of chart's Highcharts global options, if provided.
-5. The `height` and `width` from the `chart` section of chart's Highcharts global options, if provided
+5. The `height` and `width` from the `chart` section of chart's Highcharts global options, if provided.
-6. If no options are found to this point, the default values will be used (`height = 400`, `width = 600` and `scale = 1`)
+6. If no options are found to this point, the default values will be used (`height = 400`, `width = 600` and `scale = 1`).

 ## Note about process.exit listeners

 The export server attaches event listeners to process.exit.
-This is to make sure that there are no memory leaks or zombie processes if the application is unexpectedly terminated
+This is to make sure that there are no memory leaks or zombie processes if the application is unexpectedly terminated.

 Listeners are also attached to uncaught exceptions - if one appears, the entire pool is killed, and the application terminated.